ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Related Work

-\paragraph{Modular approaches and sparse networks. } There is a large literature on composing multiple separate networks to handle different sub-tasks~\cite{jacobs1991adaptive,jacobs1991task,andreas2016neural,mccann2018natural}.
-As the LM size expands, several recent works try to sparsely activate or employ light-weight modules for efficient multi-task learning~\cite{gupta2022sparsely,ponti2022combining,fedus2021switch}.
+\paragraph{Modular multi-task training.} There is a large literature on composing multiple separate networks to handle different sub-tasks~\cite{jacobs1991adaptive,jacobs1991task,andreas2016neural,mccann2018natural}.
+As the LM size expands, several recent work tries to sparsely activate or employ light-weight modules for efficient multi-task learning~\cite{gupta2022sparsely,ponti2022combining,fedus2021switch}.
 In particular, we share the same intuition as the concurrent work~\cite{ponti2022combining}, which combines several skills encapsulated in parameter-efficient modules; however, our main focus is on how to transfer and share knowledge from resource-rich tasks in a super parameter-efficient way, while they focus on improving few-shot generalization ability.
-Moreover, our approaches keep LMs intact and update less parameters.
+Moreover, \ours~keeps LMs intact and updates fewer parameters.